Slamy/Wiki_MiSTer/Cores-supporting-RTC.md

 * Minimig
 * MSX

-If you have RTC board installed or internet connection, these cores will show correct time and date.
+If you have internet connection or RTC board installed, these cores will show correct time and date.